Domantas Sabonis NBA Playoffs Player Props: Kings vs. Warriors

-Domantas Sabonis and his Sacramento Kings teammates take on the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Thursday.
+The Sacramento Kings, Domantas Sabonis included, take on the Golden State Warriors at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

+Now let's examine Sabonis' available prop bets, with a particular eye on stats and trends to help you make good picks.

 Domantas Sabonis Prop Bets vs. the Warriors